marinalohova/aula-music-app/aula-music-service/README.md

 ## List of Improvements

+### Sequelize
-Normally I would use Sequelize for database.
-So in real life I would have tables such as tracks, artists, artists_tracks to create N-N association.
-And I would create corresponding models to leverage Sequelize automatic mapping.
+Normally, I would use [Sequelize](http://docs.sequelizejs.com/) database.
+With Sequelize, I would have tables such as tracks, artists, and artists_tracks to create N-N association.
+I would create corresponding models to leverage Sequelize automatic mapping.
-For the purpose of this task I learned [lowdb](https://github.com/typicode/lowdb), a tiny lodash-based database, and stored all the info in the single table ‘tracks’.
-I do know how to make normalized data :)
+For the purpose of this task I learned [lowdb](https://github.com/typicode/lowdb), a tiny Lodash-based database.
+With lowdb, for the purpose of the task, I stored all the info in a single table ‘tracks’.
+But I do know how to make normalized data :)

+## Testing
-Unfortunately, I didn't have time left for tests, but again in real world situation I definitely provide test coverage.
+Unfortunately, I didn't have time left for tests, but in real world situation I would definitely provide test coverage.
 I can still add tests on the weekend, if you are curious.

+## MusicKit JS
 I researched MusicKit Js and originally planned to import songs and their metadata from Itunes, rather than manually inserting them (yuck!), but again, not enough time for that.
-I can definitely add that if you are curious.
+I can definitely add that, if you are curious.